Zach-Shim/DSA/ADT's/Graphs/notes/4 - Topological Sort.md

 **Adjacency List:** Read graph into an adjacency list, and each vertex is the head of a list which holds all edges adjacent to the vertex.

-Queue: Keep track of current in-degree 0 nodes we want to process.
+**Queue**: Keep track of current in-degree 0 nodes we want to process.
 This ensures we process vertices in a topological sorted order.
 ##### **Algorithm**

 **Assumptions**